 The perfect areas shade the site and provide a place safe from predators if you live inland that is open and close to woods.
-Your dog is the best judge of, and you’ll need to determine the most suitable area to keep your dog in your yard is.
+Your dog is the best judge, and you’ll need to determine the most suitable area to keep your dog in your yard.

 When you have determined the amount of space you require.
 You’ll discover the right appropriate system of containment to meet your requirements.

 The other thing to keep an eye on when selecting a dog-proofing system for your pet is whether it’s waterproof.
 If your property is surrounded by water sources like lakes or a pond, you’re likely to find that your dog is fond of swimming or splashing around.

 The purpose of a containment system isn’t about punishing your dog but creating an area of protection that permits the dog to live there in the best way possible without exceeding the limit.